On this page:

 - Areas of the country that rely on cesspools are more likely to rely on ground water for their drinking water supplies.
 Contaminants from cesspools could flow into this ground water.

-EPA banned new large-capacity cesspools on April 5, 2000.
-Since that date, no new large-capacity cesspools may be constructed.
+EPA banned the construction of new large-capacity cesspools on April 5, 2000.

-A ban on existing large-capacity cesspools went into effect on April 5, 2005.
+The ban required closure of all existing large-capacity cesspools by April 5, 2005.
 If you have not yet closed your large-capacity cesspool, you must do so immediately.
-EPA’s regulations require you to close your large-capacity cesspool in a way that ensures no contaminants could move from it to underground drinking water sources.
+EPA’s regulations require you to close your large-capacity cesspool in a way that ensures no contaminants could move from it to underground sources of drinking water.

 Contact your permitting authority to find out if there are any additional requirements you must meet.
 In closing your large-capacity cesspool, you must do the following.

-- Write to your permitting authority at least 30 days before you close the large-capacity cesspool.
+- Write to your permitting authority at least 30 days in advance to inform them that you plan to close the large-capacity cesspool.

-- Contact the authority and ask what information you must provide.
+- Ask the authority what information you must provide.
 You may be asked to: